 Linux/macOS

-Verify in :
+Verify sendmail_path in php.ini:

 Windows

-Configure SMTP host and port in :
+Configure SMTP host and port in php.ini:

 After changes, restart PHP-FPM/Apache/IIS to apply configuration.